 T-Mobile is the wireless telecoms arm of German giant Deutsche Telekom.
 It established a broad international presence from 1999 onwards, acquiring several other significant wireless businesses, including One2One in the UK and Voicestream and PowerTel in the US.
 Continuing growth had made T-Mobile the biggest revenue centre within Deutsche Telekom by the end of 2005.
 More recently though it has begun to reduce its exposure in further flung countries - where it had remained one of the smaller players - in order to concentrate on more profitable continental European markets closer to home.
 The first such step was an agreement to merge T-Mobile's operations in the UK with those of rival Orange to create EE, now the local market leader by customers.
-Still more dramatic was a deal to exit the US in 2011, with the outright sale of the local T-Mobile to AT&T. However that plan was blocked by the US Justice Department and FCC on competition grounds.
+Still more dramatic was a plan to exit the US in 2011, with the outright sale of the local T-Mobile to AT&T. However that deal was blocked by the US Justice Department and FCC on competition grounds.
 Instead T-Mobile USA merged in 2013 with smaller rival MetroPCS, creating a locally quoted business now only part-owned by Deutsche Telekom.
+It has been one of the US wireless industry's strongest performers overtaking Sprint to become the local #3 by customers, though it still trails leaders AT&T and Verizon.

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links: